ShapeNet/shapenet-viewer/README.md

 You can also register a local copy of ShapeNetSem by specifying the path to the root directory containing all downloaded and extracted ShapeNetSem files:

       register shapeNetSem <path>

+The directory structure of ShapeNetSem should look something like this:

+     <ShapeNetSem.v0>/COLLADA/...
+                     /models/...
+                     /textures/...

 You can display ShapeNetSem models using the `wss` prefix.